mzytnicki/mmannot/README.md

 #### Add the `NH` tag

 mmannot needs the `NH` tag in the SAM/BAM file to work.
 This tag provide the number of hits for each read.
-Unfortunately, most tools do not provide it, but it is not difficult to add it.
+Unfortunately, some tools, such as Bowtie do not provide it, but it is not difficult to add it.
 We provided a simple tool, `addNH`, to add it __in the unsorted SAM file__.

 For instance, if you use bowtie1, you can use it this way: